-The doses recorded are of the same order of magnitude even if slightly higher than those recorded in the Tihange region: averaging around 0.94 to 0.99 mSv/year.
-These higher doses are directly in relation to the nature of the rocky subsoil, the French power station does not give rise to any increase in the ambient dose;
+The doses recorded are of the same order of magnitude than those recorded in the Tihange region (1.23 mSv/year): this dose is directly in relation to the nature of the rocky subsoil, the French power station does not give rise to any increase in the ambient dose;

-- The dosimetry carried out in the urban area of Brussels (1 TLD) shows that the 2007 dose is about 1 mSv/year. - As a whole, these results confirm the data provided by the TELERAD network (chapter 1, point 1.4 of this report).
+- The dosimetry carried out in the urban area of Brussels (1 TLD) shows that the 2008 dose is about 1.1 mSv/year. - As a whole, these results confirm the data provided by the TELERAD network (chapter 1, point 1.4 of this report).

-9. MONITORING DISCHARGES FROM NUCLEAR SITES
+9. MONITORING DISCHARGES FROM NUCLEAR SITES AND NORM INSDUSTRIES